RXIX - Session Topics

 Victor Goetz, Eli Lilly and Company

 The biologics industry has entered an era of rapid transformation that is fueling a divergent evolution of commercial production facilities.
 At one end, traditional mAb manufacturing is maturing towards highly automated, intensified processing in response to ever increasing cost/productivity pressures.
 At the other end, an explosion of new modalities and small-batch, personalized therapeutics require innovative new processes and facility designs.
-This session wishes to highlight the facility design concepts that define this transformation – from integrated, continuous bioprocesses, single-use technologies, ballroom designs, to modular, micro- and/or mobile facilities for on-demand or regional manufacture of patient-specific treatments.
+This session wishes to highlight the facility design concepts that define this transformation – from integrated, continuous bioprocesses, single-use technologies, ballroom designs, to modular, micro- and/or mobile facilities for on-demand or regional manufacture of patient-specific treatments or unplanned pandemic responses.

 In this session, we invite contributions across a broad range of modalities from mAbs and other therapeutic proteins to peptides, cell and gene therapies, exosomes, and vaccines that address topics such as:

-- What business drivers are considered in the design and building of new facilities, or renovation of existing facilities?
+- WWhat business drivers are considered in the design and building of new facilities, or renovation of existing facilities?

 - What facility design strategies are being implemented for new modalities and how do they differ from traditional mAb manufacturing?